Table of Contents

 1. They take responsibility.

 When responsibility is forced upon people they can often be resistant or even resentful.
 Highly accountable people willingly take on responsibility and actively manage it so it gets done.
-They make sure once the initiative has their name on it, no one else need worry about its completion.
+They make sure once the initiative has their name on it, no one else needs to worry about its completion.

 2. They don’t make excuses.